BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

     - Brick Break
     - Bulldoze

-The ringmaster has a team of circus-themed Pokemon that like to use the field effect well!
+The ringmaster has a team of circus-themed Pokémon that like to use the field effect well!
 You'll have to watch out for her boosted sound moves like Snarl and Sparkling Aria, as well as Blaziken getting +3 with Swords Dance on top of Speed Boost.
 If you can manage to not get swept by Blaziken, with some coverage you can probably find a way through this one.

 Enter the circus back room.
 Once more we can have multiple conversations for relationship points.